Steaxy/automated_ticket_attribution/README.md

   description says "Camera isn't detected in Zoom".
 I treat this as an endpoint/device/configuration issue (camera/drivers/permissions) rather than a SaaS availability or access problem, so it is classified as `Software & Licensing / Other Software Issue` with SLA 24 hours.
 ---
+## Potential future improvements

+- Package the pipeline into a Docker container and run it on a schedule (cron / n8n).
+- Add a Makefile workflow for deployment (e.g. `make deploy-prod`) using GitHub Actions.
+- Cache Service Catalog fetch (etag/if-modified-since) to reduce network and speed up runs.
+- Move all configuration (URLs, keys, batch sizes, email recipients, etc) into environment-based settings per environment (dev/stage/prod) (n8n).
+- Write logs to a file (log rotation), not only stdout.
+Logs in JSON.
+- Add an alert message with short success/failure + key metrics to, for example, a Telegram alerts channel (n8n).
+- Extend the SQLite report log table to store `sender` and `recipient` columns.
+- Store generated reports on the host (or in cloud storage), with download support (n8n).
+- Add Telegram commands (as an example for any chat platform) (n8n):
+  - run the pipeline once on demand,
+  - configure the n8n schedule,
+  - request the “sent reports” table as a file export,
+  - download a previously sent report (from host storage or cloud),
+  - request recent logs.
+- If service became always running one, add Prometheus metrics + Grafana dashboards:
+  - service health (up/down),
+  - number of reports sent per day,
+  - recipients distribution per day.
+---
 ## Tech Stack